Statistical Inference for the Dynamic Time Warping Distance, with Application to Abnormal Time-Series Detection

 \section{Abstract}

-In this paper, we study statistical inference on the similarity/distance between two time-series under uncertain environment by considering a statistical hypothesis test on the distance obtained from Dynamic Time Warping (DTW) algorithm.
-The sampling distribution of the DTW distance is too complicated to derive because it is obtained based on the solution of a complicated algorithm.
-To circumvent this difficulty, we propose to employ a \emph{conditional} sampling distribution for the inference, which enables us to derive an \emph{exact (non-asymptotic)} inference method on the DTW distance.
-Besides, we also develop a novel computational method to compute the conditional sampling distribution.
-To our knowledge, this is the first method that can provide valid $p$-value to quantify the statistical significance of the DTW distance, which is helpful for high-stake decision making.
-We evaluate the performance of the proposed inference method on both synthetic and real-world datasets.
+We study statistical inference on the similarity/distance between two time-series under uncertain environment by considering a hypothesis test on the distance obtained from Dynamic Time Warping (DTW) algorithm.
+The sampling distribution of the DTW distance is difficult to derive because it is obtained based on the solution of the DTW algorithm, which is complicated.
+To circumvent this difficulty, we propose to employ the \emph{conditional selective inference} framework, which enables us to derive a \emph{valid} inference method on the DTW distance.
+To our knowledge, this is the first method that can provide a valid $p$-value to quantify the statistical significance of the DTW distance, which is helpful for high-stake decision making such as abnormal time-series detection problems.